lucasdengcn/gin-boot-starter/README.md

 ### Panic or return

 Repository SHOULD return error, SHOULD NOT Panic.

-Service MUST Panic if error and NEED to stop execution Global Recovery/Defer function SHOULD handle error and response
+Service MUST Panic if error and NEED to stop execution.

+Global Recovery/Defer function SHOULD handle error and response.

 ### Column Default value